karavel-io/platform/docs/index.md

 ## What is Karavel?

-Karavel is a project that provides tools and knowledge around the [Kubernetes] stack to deploy and manage [private PaaS] in the Cloud and on premise.
+Karavel is a project that provides tools and knowledge around the [Kubernetes] stack to deploy and manage [private Containers-as-a-Service platforms] in the Cloud and on premise.

 The main output of the Karavel project is the [Karavel Container Platform](#the-karavel-platform), a curated set of components and services based on the best-in-breed open source projects, carefully configured to deliver